 We follow the OCR specification for GCSE Latin (J282).
 In Year 10, we use the Cullen and Taylor Latin to GCSE coursebook, aimed directly at the demands of the recently-changed specification.
 By the end of the year, most of the grammatical constructions and vocabulary required at GCSE have been covered.
 You will read a selection of Roman Life topics which continue to fascinate, such as Entertainment, the City of Rome and Roman Women.
 From early on in Year 10, you will begin reading and discussing the literature.
-The prose literature set for 2021 comes from Cambridge Latin Anthology.
-It includes a fascinating account of Germanicus' death by Tacitus and Pliny's account of the unscrupulous Regulus.
+The prose literature set for 2023/4 comes from Cambridge Latin Anthology.
+It includes a spooky tale of Greek witches and their gruesome ways of getting 'extra ingredients' for their gory spells, and Pliny's account of the unscrupulous character Pythius.
 The verse literature includes extracts from Virgil's epic poem, 'The Aeneid'.
-It recalls the destruction of Troy and the flight of Aeneas following the Greek's ingenuity of the Trojan Horse.
+It recalls the amazing and heroic descent of Aeneas into the underworld to reunite with lost loves, face former foes and discover the true might of what will become the Roman empire.
 There is no coursework.
-The examination consists of 50% Literature and 50% Language.
+The 4 examinations consist of 50% Literature and 50% Language.